thezerobit/py_md_docs/db/files/01_intro.md

 execution reaches the end of the file, the program exits.
 There are ways to control the flow of execution that we'll look at later so your programs don't just exit right away.

+**Exercise 3:** Create a file called *poem.py* that contains several print statements that print out the lines of a poem in the correct order.

 Numeric literals
 ----------------